Sinbad Formation: Geology

 Through the Triassic period, the Colorado Plateau in which the Moenkopi resides was covered sometimes by the epicontinental sea that both eroded and deposited rock fragments, including those of other major geologic formations.
 Named by Gilluly and Reeside in 1928, the Sinbad unit stands out in a siliceous clastic sequence as a lone carbonate unit, a conspicuous feature shared by the Thaynes group to the west that has caused its membership to the San Rafael Swell to be questioned.
 However, its noticeably different composition allows for easy identification of formations in an area that is otherwise difficult to subdivide.
 Sinbad's southeastern boundaries are difficult to locate, where the carbonate that characterizes the formation becomes sandy and hard to trace.
 In many places, the Sinbad member overlaps with the Black Dragon and Torrey members, and their limestone, siltstone and sandstone beds interweave.

 The Sinbad member consists of three layers: the basal, fossil bearing unit, the middle calcilutite part, and a top dolomitized calcarenite layer.
 It is a combination of limestone and five to twenty percent siltstone depending on the location.
 The makeup and location of the formation gives it viability as an oil reservoir.
 The formation is primarily composed of limestone, siltstone, and dolomite.
 It is due to this makeup that the formation has potential as an oil reservoir.
 The viability as a reserve depends upon the fractures and connectivity throughout the formation.

 The Sinbad ranges in color from orange to yellow to gray, and is made up of benches and cliffs depending on the thickness of the dolomite and limestone.
 Calcareous siltstone is also present, along with minerals quartz, feldspar, muscovite, limonite, hematite and pyrite.
 These minerals appear as silt, sand, impurities, and void fillings.
 The Sinbad's lithologic make up causes it to weather platy or massive depending on the rock structure.

 Bimodal currents are suggested by herringbone cross-stratification, in the Sinbad's sedimentary rock, and the formation includes sets of planar-wedge cross-stratification.
 The formation is thicker in the northwest margins, and its thickest exposed segment is 103 feet, though it is usually less than 10 feet thick.
-The Sinbad member can seen around the perimeter of mesas up to 2 square miles large.
+The Sinbad member can be seen around the perimeter of mesas up to 2 square miles large.